kevindegila/flask-joey/README.md

 want to try your trained model.

 ## Running the App
-You can run the app with this commmand

-And Execute this command to start making predictions
+You can run the app with this commmand and start making predictions
 ```sh
 gunicorn -b 0.0.0.0:8080 app:app
 ```